fleetdm/fleet/handbook/company/README.md

 Take the time to make [yourself](https://fleetdm.com/handbook/business-operations#meetings) and [your work](https://fleetdm.com/handbook/company/why-this-way#why-make-work-visible) visible.
 This also takes courage.

 - **Write it down.** Let people [find](https://about.gitlab.com/handbook/values/#findability) and [reproduce](https://about.gitlab.com/handbook/values/#reproducibility) your [decisions](https://fleetdm.com/handbook/company/why-this-way#why-handbook-first-strategy).
 Remove outdated content so your writing is trustworthy, and [write simply](http://www.paulgraham.com/simply.html) so it is outsider friendly.
 - **Everyone can contribute.** Have [short toes](https://about.gitlab.com/handbook/values/#short-toes).
-Get comfortable letting others contribute to your domain.
+Encourage others to contribute to your domain.
 - **Be transparent.** Everything we do is [public by default](https://fleetdm.com/handbook/company/why-this-way#why-open-source).
 Redact [non-public info](https://fleetdm.com/handbook/business-operations#levels-of-confidentiality) carefully.
 - **[Commit](https://www.audible.com/pd/The-15-Commitments-of-Conscious-Leadership-Audiobook/B00SKV11H2) to candor.** Give pointed and respectful feedback, even [when you disagree](https://fleetdm.com/handbook/company/why-this-way#why-this-way).
 Interrupt and be interrupted.